Wisconsin Districts

 Wisconsin District 3 had 2 democrats running for the house seat.

-Simple feature collection with 436 features and 15 fields (with 1 geometry empty)
+Simple feature collection with 8 features and 16 fields

 Geometry type: MULTIPOLYGON